• Home

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is an eight-stage trauma-informed therapy that helps trauma survivors adaptively process past events.
 EMDR works by gently accessing implicit memories and pairing them with bilateral stimulation (such as eye movement and tapping), allowing the traumatic event to be remembered without an emotional charge.

-The Safe and Sound Protocol (SSP) is an evidence-based therapy derived from Polyvagal Theory that accesses the vagus nerve to reduce anxiety, depression, and trauma symptoms.
-The SSP involves listening to specially filtered music designed to stimulate the vagus nerve through the inner ear.
+The Safe and Sound Protocol (SSP) and the Rest and Restore Protocol are evidence-based therapies derived from Polyvagal Theory that accesses the vagus nerve to reduce anxiety, depression, and trauma symptoms.
+SSP and RRP involve listening to specially filtered music designed to stimulate the vagus nerve through the inner ear.
 This process helps to repattern the nervous system to better recognize cues of safety and calm.
-Link to brochure.
+Link to SSP brochure.
+Link to RRP brochure.

 Protective Parts